 Impact Austin contacts applicants by phone or email if questions arise about the proposal.
 This communication is channeled through the Nonprofit Coordinator until we select semifinalists, and then communication comes from the committee chair.

 Impact Austin will send notifications by email to all applicants declined before semifinalists are determined.
 Semifinalists who are declined will be notified by a phone call from the chair.

 Site visits occur after each committee has selected semifinalists.
 The chair of the committee reviewing your grant application will contact you should you be selected for the site visit phase.

-We accept program grant applications in focus areas selected from culture, education, environment, family, and health and wellness.
-Each year, the number of program grants and the focus areas in which they will be awarded are announced prior to the annual Impact Austin Non-profit Workshop in the Fall.
+We accept program grant applications in focus areas selected from community, education, and health and well-being.
 Committees are established every year consisting of Impact Austin members who review and evaluate the applications.
-The due diligence process includes research as well as site visits to three semifinalists in each focus area with the final goal of selecting two outstanding finalists for each program grant focus area and for the catalyst grant.
+The due diligence process includes research as well as site visits to three semifinalists in each category with the final goal of selecting two outstanding finalists for each program grant focus area and for the catalyst grant.

 Impact Austin holds training sessions for our committees regarding the Impact Austin grant review process and on evaluating grant proposals.

 After each Grant Review Committee selects its two finalists, all Impact Austin members are sent a packet of information on the finalists for their review.
 At our annual meeting, the finalists each give a five-minute presentation on their organization and the proposed project or program.
 Then our members vote for the finalists of their choice in each grant area.
 We award the grant money based on a simple majority vote.